 - Home of Santa

 Made from kelo pines, trees that once stood dead and dried out, the log cabins are designed to fit perfectly into the wild surroundings.
 You won’t find televisions or dishwashers inside but you will find even better sources of entertainment in each cabin, a fireplace and a sauna.
 Breakfast and a three-course set menu dinner each day is included.
+The log cabins can fit up to ten people.
+The master bedroom has an open fire, while the second bedroom has bunk beds and a kitchenette.

 Kelo Glass Igloo